TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 structure for Python objects in the Python/C API.
 Extension types wanting to define these methods must provide them as a normal Python accessible method.
-Compared to the overhead of setting up the runtime context, the overhead of a single class dictionary lookup is negligible.
+Compared to the overhead of setting up the runtime context, the overhead of a single kundi dictionary lookup is negligible.

 .. _typesother: